Las Positas College will hold a free history symposium featuring three survivors of the USS Arizona tomorrow as part of its Veterans Day observances.

 History instructor Stuart McElderry will facilitate the symposium, which takes place the day before Veterans Day.
 The USS Arizona sank at Pearl Harbor in the attack by Japanese planes Dec.
 7, 1941.

-In the Japanese attack on Pearl Harbor, which led to the United States involvement in World War II, 1,177 crew members aboard the USS Arizona were killed -- the most recorded casualties on any American warship.
+In the Dec.
+7, 1941, Japanese attack of Pearl Harbor, which led to the United States involvement in World War II, 1,177 crew members aboard the USS Arizona were killed -- the most recorded casualties on any American warship.
 Only 18 survivors remain today.

 The three surviving veterans who will participate in the Las Positas College symposium are as follows: